The Tachinid fly is one of the “good” flies. We generally think of flies as being nothing but a nuisance.

 Tachinid eggs are quite small in size (about 1/20th of an inch in length).
 They are oblong and may be either white or gray.

-You may see them on the leaves of plants or on the bodies of hosts, such as caterpillars eating leaves and beetles.
+You may see them on the leaves of plants or on the bodies of hosts, such as leaf eating caterpillars and beetles.

 The maggots are not usually visible as they stay inside the host until they are ready to emerge and pupate.
 Some pupate inside the host.